TITLE 77: PUBLIC HEALTH

 5) Description of follow-up actions taken by the System on each case in which complications occurred.

-f) When a death or complication that results in a deterioration of a patient's condition occurs, involving a drug or equipment approved on a conditional basis, the System shall notify the Department within three business days, followed by a written report of the situation submitted to the Department within 10 business days.
+f) When a death or complication that results in a deterioration of a patient's condition occurs, involving a program, medication or equipment approved on a conditional basis, the System shall notify the Department within three business days, followed by a written report of the situation submitted to the Department within 10 business days.

 j) An EMS MD shall not be required to provide education on new interventions to EMS Personnel who will not be using the new interventions.